 Teaching and Learning (M.Ed.)

-The M.Ed. in Teaching and Learning does not lead to initial licensure for purposes of educator certification.
-For further information or assistance, applicants can e-mail Yvonne Huffman at Yvonne.firstname.lastname@example.org.
+The M.Ed. in Teaching and Learning does not lead to initial licensure for purposes of educator certification..

 Representations on licensing apply to licensing in the state of Indiana only.
 Potential students seeking licensing in other states should check with that state's educational licensing authorities on their requirements.
-Information on Teacher Certification reciprocity may be found at Teacher Certification Degrees.
-Teacher Certification requirements for all states may be found at Teaching Certification.
+For important information, visit Licensure or Certification Information.

 This online program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program is closed to students residing in countries other than the U.S. except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Students in this master's program pay the same University fees as other online students, including online education delivery fees.
 In addition, students pay a one-time assessment fee of $100 (subject to change).

 In addition, all educator licensure programs and related school programs at Indiana State University are accredited by the Indiana Department of Education and Council for the Accreditation of Educator Preparation (CAEP).